1 Day in Budapest: Itinerary and Best Things to Do (2025)

 What do tourists typically do when they visit Budapest?

-Typically, tourists in Budapst explore the main attractions (Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle, Bazilica), relax in one of the thermal baths and go on river cruises on the River Danube.
+Typically, tourists in Budapest explore the main attractions (Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle, St. Stephen’s Basilica), relax in the thermal baths or go on a boat cruise on the River Danube.

 What you cannot miss in Budapest?

-If you are visiting Budapest, you cannot miss the must-see attractions (Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle, Bazilica), chilling in the thermal baths, going on a river cruise and having a drink in one of the “ruin bars”.
+If you are visiting Budapest, you cannot miss the must-see attractions (Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle, St. Stephen’s Basilica), chilling in the thermal baths, going on a river cruise and having a drink in one of the “ruin bars”.

 What is the famous thing in Budapest?